dmitrykosintsev/dtc-maths-helper/README.md

 ~~~
 ollama create <modelname>
 ~~~
-Without leaving bash terminal, you can check that the model are imported by using the following command:
+Without leaving the bash terminal, you can check that the model is imported by using the following command:
 ~~~
 ollama list
 ~~~~